Elsbeth Turcan

 who?

-I am a final-year PhD candidate in Natural Language Processing at Columbia University.
-My advisor is Kathleen McKeown.
+I recently received my PhD in Computer Science, focusing in Natural Language Processing at Columbia University.
+I was advised by Kathleen McKeown.
 I spend a lot of time thinking about feelings, and how we express feelings in text.

-I received my bachelor's degree in computer science from The George Washington University, where I was part of the LeTR project, in 2016, and Columbia has seen fit to give me my master's in computer science in 2018.
+I received my bachelor's degree in computer science from The George Washington University, where I was part of the LeTR project, in 2016, and I received my master's in computer science from Columbia in 2018.
 Before college, I lived in the middle of nowhere (read: northeastern Pennsylvania, near that one city where The Office is set).

 research interests